 EA is willing to develop and maintain close and active relationships with its sister organisations in the other regions of the world.
-MoUs have been signed with APLAC, the Asian Pacific Laboratory Accreditation Cooperation and IAAC, the InterAmerican Accreditation Cooperation aiming to facilitate cross participation in training activities or Proficiency Testing programmes in particular.
-Similar contacts are developing with SADCA, the Southern African Development Community in Accreditation and ARAC, the Arab Accreditation.
+MoUs have been signed with APLAC, the Asian Pacific Laboratory Accreditation Cooperation, PAC, the Pacific Accreditation Cooperation, and IAAC, the InterAmerican Accreditation Cooperation aiming to facilitate cross participation in training activities or Proficiency Testing programmes in particular.
+Similar contacts are developing with SADCA, the Southern African Development Community in Accreditation, ARAC, the Arab Accreditation and AFRAC, the African Accreditation Cooperation.
 EA regularly attends GA meetings of these organisations.
 In turn, representatives of the other regional cooperations are invited to the meetings of the EA General Assembly and technical committees.

 Conformity assessment market

 National accreditation bodies (NABs) are the competent bodies to handle complaints from conformity assessment bodies (CABs), from customers to CABs or from third parties.

 A CAB can be accredited by the NAB after due assessment and demonstration of full compliance with applicable standards, including the requirements for handling complaints.